 Hot on the heels of "An Evening With ..."
-Ken Forrester in February and Laura Catena in March, and Esk Valley's Gordon Russell in April, we're finally turning our attention to France.
+Ken Forrester in February, Laura Catena in March, and Esk Valley's Gordon Russell in April, we're finally turning our attention to France.

-It's a chance to hear from - and learn about - one of the leading, most innovative and respected names in the land, Esk Valley.
+It's a chance to hear from - and learn about - one of French wine's greats.

-Like our previous speakers, he is one not to miss.
+Like our previous evenings, this is one not to miss.

 We've unlimited space for customers and would love you to join us.

 For more details, see below.
 Once again, the evening is free to all comers; you simply buy tasting bottles if - and in such quantity - as you choose.